SonalBhosle23/python-challenge/README.md

 # Print the analysis results

+# Export the results to a text file

 The following resources were utilised to complete the assignment:
 Revisited class recordings
 Assistance from BCS assistant Daniel Saw